Quick Guide for Newly Elected City Officials

 In addition, AWC provides an excellent Small City Resource Manual that provides an extensive overview for officials in towns and small cities.

 Each city or town is classified as first class, second class, code, or town — except for Waitsburg, which is unclassified.
 In addition, each city is run under a mayor-council or council-manager form of government.
 Eleven cities operate under a home rule charter, which allows them to establish their own forms of government.

 These distinctions affect how your city government operates, the roles and responsibilities of the council and mayor, and the powers your city has under state law.

 To see your city’s classification and form of government, use MRSC’s City and Town Profiles.
 For more information on these different classifications and forms of government, see our pages City and Town Classification and City and Town Forms of Government.

-Your term normally begins on January 1 or when you take the oath of office, whichever is later.
-The oath is usually administered at a formal meeting of the governing body – either the first meeting after January 1 or the last meeting before January 1.
+The term for an elected official normally begins on January 1 or whenever the individual takes the oath of office, whichever is later.
+The oath is usually administered at a formal meeting of the governing body — either the first meeting after January 1 or the last meeting before January 1.

 As a public official, all of your “written” records related to city business are subject to public inspection under the state Public Records Act (PRA), with very narrow exceptions.
 The PRA defines “writing” very broadly to include not only traditional written records, but also things like photos, maps, videos, voicemails, emails, text messages, and tweets.